qiskit-community/qiskit-ignis/README.md

 To install from source, follow the instructions in the [contribution guidelines](./CONTRIBUTING.md).

+### Extra Requirements

+Some functionality has extra optional requirements.
+If you're going to use any visualization functions for fitters you'll need to install matplotlib.
+You can do this with `pip install matplotlib` or when you install ignis with `pip install qiskit-ignis[visualization]`.
+If you're going to use a cvx fitter for running tomogography you'll need to install cvxpy.
+You can do this with `pip install cvxpy` or when you install install ignis with `pip install qiskit-ignis[cvx]`.
+If you want to install both when you install ignis you can run `pip install qiskit-ignis[visualization,cvx]`.

 ## Creating your first quantum experiment with Qiskit Ignis
 Now that you have Qiskit Ignis installed, you can start creating experiments, to reveal information about the device quality.
 Here is a basic example: